Characters: Marvel Cinematic Universe

 - Nice Job Breaking It, Hero: In Agent Carter, his inventions end up causing mass death and destruction once Leviathan finally gets their hands on them.
-In many cases, his inventions were actually not weapons and were intended to be used as defensive equipment for soldiers, but severely flawed prototypes meant that they could end up accidentally causing mass death.
+In many cases, his inventions were actually not weapons and were intended to be used as defensive equipment for soldiers, but severely flawed prototypes meant that they could end up accidentally causing a great deal of death.
 Much more vile characters then make use of these "weapons".
-Even Jarvis said his inventions as "Mr. Stark's bloody inventions" while losing most of his usual Servile Snarker tone in his voice, indicating even he's horrified with his boss' work.
+Even Jarvis called his inventions "Mr. Stark's bloody inventions" while losing most of his usual Servile Snarker tone in his voice, indicating even he's horrified with his boss' work.

 - Non-Action Guy: He's an excellent pilot and a genius weapon's designer, but no fighter.